Homeowners insurance is one of those things you have that you hope you never have to use, but it’s nice to know that if the worst happens, it’s there.

 Homeowners insurance is meant to help pay to replace or repair your home and belongings in the event of damage from fire, wind, or other problems.
 Your homeowner’s insurance also may cover accidental damage to other people’s property or if someone gets injured at your house.

-Here are some of the basics on what homeowners insurance does and doesn’t cover:
+Fortunately, there are some basic steps you can take when determining what your homeowners insurance does and doesn’t cover:

 WHAT HOMEOWNERS INSURANCE DOES COVER